zerospiel/docs/docs/admin/kof/kof-alerts.md

 ## Advanced Routing

+The `config` in [Alertmanager Demo](#alertmanager-demo) is very basic.

-Please use these guides to configure advanced routing:
+Please use these guides to apply advanced routing options:

 * [Prometheus Alertmanager configuration reference](https://prometheus.io/docs/alerting/latest/configuration/#file-layout-and-global-settings) - all possible options.